travelping/ergw/doc/walkthrough-saegw.md

            {netdata, ".*", {git, "git://github.com/RoadRunnr/erl_netdata", "master"}}
        ]}.

+3. Regenerate rebar.lock

+This is neccesary when you change the version of dependency (in Step 3.) or if you want to make sure you pick up changes in upstream projects

+    rm rebar.lock
+    rebar3 upgrade

-3. Build a release
+4. Build a release

        rebar3 release

-4. Install the release in /opt/ergw-gtp-c-node and the config in /etc/ergw-gtp-c-node
+5. Install the release in /opt/ergw-gtp-c-node and the config in /etc/ergw-gtp-c-node

        sudo cp -aL _build/default/rel/ergw-gtp-c-node /opt
        sudo mkdir /etc/ergw-gtp-c-node
        sudo cp config/ergw-gtp-c-node.config /etc/ergw-gtp-c-node/ergw-gtp-c-node.config

-5. Adjust  /etc/ergw-gtp-c-node/ergw-gtp-c-node.config, for the walk-through the following config is used:
+6. Adjust  /etc/ergw-gtp-c-node/ergw-gtp-c-node.config, for the walk-through the following config is used:

        %-*-Erlang-*-
        [{setup, [{data_dir, "/var/lib/ergw"},